-Being very happy dogs, cockapoos will always cheer up your mood and make you smile.
-They also like being petted, and love meeting new people.
-You would also never find them chasing a cat.
-Cockapoos are both, cat and dog friendly.
-They are also used as therapy dogs.
-Therapy dogs are trained to provide affection and comfort to people in hospitals, nursing homes, retirement homes, disaster areas, and the like.
+Being very happy dogs, cockapoos will cheer up your mood and make you smile.
+They are affectionate and social.
+Cockapoos are typically cat and dog-friendly.
+They are great therapy dogs trained to provide affection and comfort to people in hospitals, nursing homes, retirement homes, disaster areas, etc..
 They are even trained as hearing dogs for the deaf.

-The puppies inherit a certain amount of things from each of their parents, but certain habits and behavior need to be induced in them by training and conditioning.
 Cockapoos are very friendly, outgoing, and intelligent.
 Likewise, they also acquire the common traits which are most dominant from both the parents.
-For example, both spaniels and poodles are great companion dogs and like the presence of people around them.
-They won't prefer staying tied in your porch or backyard for longer intervals.
-Instead, they prefer your lap for their afternoon nap.
-They need to be trained from day one, as a lot of effective learning occurs at a very tender age.
-Obedience training must start at a very young age to avoid the formation of bad habits.
+For example, both spaniels and poodles are great companion dogs, highly social and like the presence of people around them.
+Your lap for their afternoon nap suits them fine.
+Training can start early to avoid the formation of bad habits.
 Positive reinforcement is the best way to train this breed.

 Brush their teeth every two days at least.
 This helps get rid of tartar, bad breath, and gum infections.
 If you have the time, you could even brush them daily.

 If you have a bathtub, fill it halfway with water.
 Make sure that the water is warm and not hot.
-Always remember to make the dog's bathing experience pleasant, and avoid associating any unpleasant or painful things to it, which could cause it to hate bathing the next time.
+Always remember to make the dog’s bathing experience pleasant, and avoid associating any unpleasant or painful things to it, which could cause it to hate bathing the next time.
 After filling the tub, bring your cockapoo inside and latch the bathroom door, just in case it jumps out and creates a mess in the whole house.
 Give him a minute to get used to the water.
-Cockapoos love swimming, and are very naughty in this regard.
-They'll start splashing water everywhere.
-You could give him his favorite toy to play with in the water.
+Cockapoos love swimming.
+Give him his favorite toy to play with in the water and watch as the fun begins.
 Pour water gradually over your pet, and use a dog shampoo, preferably a tear-free one, to clean the coat.
 Clean your dog very neatly, covering each and every area of its body; the tail, spine, anal area, ears, and armpits.
 Be gentle, so that your dog feels your touch to be comforting.
 After you have applied the shampoo, rinse it thoroughly with water, ensuring that all the shampoo has been washed away.
 A conditioner meant for dogs could be used to keep the long coat silky and soft.